rcrowther/apertium-dictionary-generator/README.rst

     of letter case are too hard to guess.

 To add other features the generated code will need to be hand-edited.
-But the script can do the grunt work.
+But the script can do the bulk work.

 What it has
 -----------